howsoai/platform-installation-examples/application-tls-termination/README.md

 ## Setup Steps

 ### Prerequisites
+.
 Use the [basic helm install guide](../helm-basic/README.md) to install Howso Platform, and ensure it is running correctly.
-See the [TLDR](../common/README.md#basic-helm-install) for a quick start.
+See [here](../common/README.md#basic-helm-install) for a quick start.

 Install the [step](https://smallstep.com/docs/step-cli/) certificate tool.

 ### Configure Howso Platform TLS sidecars

-The values file for the howso-platform chart will need to turn on the podTLS feature ..
+The values file for the howso-platform chart will need to turn on the podTLS feature ...
 ```yaml
 podTLS:
   enabled: true